Welcome to the Orihuela Costa and District Branch of The Royal British Legion

 Remembrance Sunday is the day traditionally put aside by the British Community to remember all those who have given their lives for the peace and the freedom that we enjoy today.
 On this day people across the region pause to reflect on the sacrifices made by the millions of brave Service men and women.

-Representation was also provided by the British Government in the form of the Assistant Consul from Alicante, Elizabeth Bell, whilst Squadron Leader Richard Waggitt, currently attending Spanish Staff College in Madrid, represented the British Military.
+Representation was also provided by the British Government in the form of the Consul from Alicante, Janine Lamont and her husband.

-The church in Mil Palmeras was filled inside and out with veterans, their families and guests as they all paid their respects to mark Remembrance Day for their fallen comrades.
-Following bugler Baz Starbuck's performance of the mournful Last Post, which echoed out of the church and around the park, everyone was united, standing shoulder to shoulder for the one minute's silence.
+The church in Mil Palmeras was filled to bursting point with veterans, their families and guests as they all paid their respects to mark Remembrance Day for their fallen comrades.
+Following bugler Tony Murray’s performance of the mournful Last Post, which echoed out of the church and around the park, everyone was united, standing shoulder to shoulder for the minute's silence.

 As I looked around the gathered congregation there was more than the occasional tear as members of the congregation used this time to reflect on those friends, family and colleagues who had suffered or died in conflict in the service of their nation.

-Keith Brown officiated at the service while, as well as providing a solo, Cathy Carson led the congregation in the hymns.
-The organist was Beth Kerr.
+Keith Brown officiated at the service while, and as well as providing a heart-rending solo of ‘You’ll never walk alone’ Cathy Carson led the congregation in the hymns.
+The music was provided by the magnificent Phoenix Concert Band conducted by Ian Vine

-Led by the Spanish National and the Union flags the standards of the collected military associations were borne proudly to represent those who gave their lives, whilst poppies were worn as a reminder to new generations that inevitably face new conflicts.
-The start of the service had seen them piped into the chapel by Pipe Major John Simpson and the Torrevieja Pipes and Drums as they played a medley of tunes.
+Led by the Spanish National and the Union flags the standards of the Royal British Legion Orihuela Costa and Torrevieja as well as those representing the RNA, RMA and RAAFA were borne proudly to both honour and to represent those who gave their lives, whilst poppies were worn as a reminder to new generations that inevitably face new conflicts.

 There were generous donations to the Poppy Appeal enabling the Royal British Legion locally to provide continued welfare assistance for ex-service men and women and their dependants living here in Spain.
-Following the ceremony members and their guests retired to the Olympia Restaurant for drinks and lunch which was accompanied by music from the Alpengold Band under the directorship of Baz Starbuck.
+Following the ceremony members and their guests retired to the Olympia Restaurant for drinks and lunch which was accompanied by music once again from the Phoenix Concert Band under the baton of Ian Vine.

 The National Service of Remembrance, held simultaneously at the Cenotaph in Whitehall, was originally conceived as a commemoration of the war dead of the First World War but after the Second World War the scope of the ceremony was extended to focus on the nation's dead of both World Wars, and in 1980 it was widened once again to extend the remembrance to all who have suffered and died in conflict in the service of their country and all those who mourn them.

 The Orihuela Costa Branch of the Royal British Legion was only formed in February of this year so the service in Mil Palmeras was the very first held in the district.
-The Torrevieja Branch hold their Remembrance service tomorrow (Tuesday) at the La Siesta Parish Church.
+The Torrevieja Branch will hold their Remembrance service on Wednesday at the La Siesta Parish Church.